 If you work in an industry going through an economic downturn, you’ll likely get a longer notice period.
 That’s because there will be fewer jobs available to you, and it will likely take you longer to find a new one.

 The courts have generally recognized an upper limit for the notice period of 24 months.
-It would take “exceptional circumstances” to support a longer notice period.
+Only the most senior and long-serving people get these awards.

 The notice period may be affected by what steps you take to find a new job

 You may be required to take steps to mitigate your loss of income and benefits.
 This means that, once you’re fired, you have an obligation to start looking for a new job.
 If you don’t, the amount of reasonable notice you’re entitled to might be affected.
 You may also have to look outside your industry for work if you have transferable job skills.

 If you’ve been let go and feel you might be entitled to more notice or pay, you have options.
 For steps you can take, see below under "Work out the problem."